biface/ndt/docs/source/install.rst

 Versions
 --------

+.. versionremoved:: 1.2.0
+    Removal of ``NestedDictionary`` class-specific definition attributes for systematic use of class-specific attribute initialization.

+.. deprecated:: 1.0.0
+    Use of the ``NestedDictionary`` class's specific parameterization at instance initialization (``indent`` and ``strict`` keys of the ``__init__`` method)

+.. versionadded:: 0.8.0
+    Introduction of generalized handling of specific attributes of ``_StackedDict`` child classes.
+This addition will be explained later in a section for developers.

 .. versionchanged:: 0.7.0
     Moved the update method exclusively to the ``_StackedDict`` class to standardize updates for future subclasses.